Community Pharmacy-based Point-of-Care Testing Certificate Program

 2018 Program Updates

-What has been updated in the 2018 revised Certificate Program?
+What was updated in the 2018 revised Certificate Program?

-If I have completed the certificate program prior to the January 2018 update, will I be required to complete the newly updated program?
+If I have completed the certificate program prior to the January 2018 update, will I be required to complete the 2018 program?

-No. Those who have completed the program prior to the January 2018 update will still hold valid certificates of completion for this program.
+No. Those who completed the program prior to the January 2018 still hold valid certificates of completion for this program.

 How can I access the learning product?